avivharuzi/algorithms-and-data-structures/data-structures/trees/binary-heap/README.md

-# Binary Heaps
+# Binary Heap

-Very similar to a binary search tree, but with some different rules!
+Very similar to a binary search tree, but with some different rules.
 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
 In a MinBinaryHeap, parent nodes are always smaller than child node.